qinggao68/Denovo-project/README.md

 # Purpose

-The purpose of this project is to create maps using various R packages, particularly leaflet, leaflet.extras, and use API to retrieve U.S. Census Bureau data to identify potential white space opportunities based on given M&A criteria.
+The purpose of this project is to visually show the current market presence of a company on maps that I created using various R packages, particularly leaflet, leaflet.extras.
+Also, to use API to retrieve U.S. Census Bureau data to identify potential white space opportunities based on given M&A criteria.

-I hope this project will be useful during the M&A pre-screening stage to find a list of potential targets that fit within the buyer's strategic M&A goals - whether that is acquiring another company within the identified location(s) or planning out a de-novo development.
+I hope this project will be useful during the M&A pre-screening stage to find a list of potential targets that fit within the buyer's strategic M&A rationale - whether that is acquiring another company within the identified location(s) or planning out a de-novo development.

 # Key Findings